CCPA Compliance Options for Publishers

 What do publishers need to do?

 Publishers will need to make their own determination on whether CCPA applies in their situation.
 However, regardless of a publisher’s assessment of their status under CCPA, Rakuten Advertising has determined that it, (Rakuten Advertising), qualifies as a business that collects information that may be sold to third parties.
 As such, Rakuten Advertising is required to provide explicit notice and an opportunity to opt-out at, or before, the point of data collection.
-This means that a California resident needs to be presented with explicit notice and an opportunity to opt-out of Rakuten Advertising tracking on the page that the publisher places Rakuten Advertising provided tracking.
+This means that a California resident needs to be presented with explicit notice and an opportunity to opt-out of Rakuten Advertising tracking on the page that the publisher places our provided tracking links.

 The Publisher Membership Agreement has been updated to include the CCPA requirements, and you will need to accept the new agreement to continue as a publisher in our network, or decline and delete your publisher account.